 Take a day trip to Green Island

 One of the Great Barrier Reef's most accessible islands is Green Island, a coral cay 17 nautical miles off Cairns that's blessed with a winning trifecta of rainforest, reef and white sandy beaches.
 Big Cat Green Island Reef Cruises offers three departures daily so passengers can enjoy this 15 hectare (37 acre) paradise at their leisure.
 Once you arrive, choose your next pleasure: stroll the rainforest boardwalks, view pretty coral gardens through a glass-bottom boat, go eyeball to eyeball with colourful fish when snorkelling in the clear waters or visit Marineland to see live crocodiles.
-Entry-level half day and full day tours (AUD$90) include a choice of snorkelling gear or a glass-bottom boat tour.
+Half day and full day tours include a choice of snorkelling gear or a glass-bottom boat tour.

 Spot a koala on Magnetic Island